Home Back to top

 Can an Oatey Sure-Vent be installed outside?

-No. The Sure-Vents are not designed for exposure to Ultra Violet Rays.
+No. Oatey Sure-Vents are not designed for exposure to ultraviolet rays and should not be installed outdoors.

 Can the Sure-Vent be installed in the attic?